modofunjs/modofun/README.md

   operationA: (req, res) => { res.send('Hello') },

   // Handler in function mode
-  // Path parameters are passed as the first function arguments
+  // Path parameters are passed as the function arguments
+  // Additional request data is added to the function's context as the *this*
-  // and followed by an object containing the following properties:
+  // which contains the following properties:
+  //  - this.method: string for the HTTP request method
+  //  - this.headers: object with HTTP request headers
-  //  - body: object with the parsed JSON body
+  //  - this.body: object with the parsed JSON body
-  //  - query: object with the URL query parameters
+  //  - this.query: object with the URL query parameters
-  //  - user: object commonly used to store authenticated user information (e.g. Passport, JWT)
+  //  - this.user: object commonly used to store authenticated user information (e.g. Passport, JWT, etc)
-  operationB: (param_0[, param_N], requestData) => { return param.toUpperCase() },
+  operationB: (param_0[, param_N]) => { return 'Hello ' + param },

   // Operation with preceding middleware
   // The last element of the array should be the handler for the operation.